Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

 \subsection{Returns to zero: walks and bridges with drift zero}

 A \emph{lattice path} of length~$n$ is a sequence $(s_1,\ldots, s_n)$ of steps $s_i \in \Sc$ for a fixed finite subset $\Sc \subseteq \ZZ$ called step set.
 Geometrically, we fix the starting point $0$ and consider the partial sums $\sum_{i=1}^k s_i$ which can be interpreted as appending the steps one after another.
-Each step $s_i$ gets a weight $p_i>0$ and the weight of a path is the product of all steps.
-The \emph{step polynomial} $P(u) = \sum_{i} p_i u^i$ connects the weights and the steps.
+Each step $s_i$ gets a weight $p_i>0$ and the weight of a path is the product of the weights of its steps.
+The \emph{step polynomial}

+connects the weights and the steps.
 We call a step set \emph{periodic} if there exist integers $b,p \in \ZZ$, $p \geq 2$ such that $P(u) = u^b P(u^p)$; otherwise we call it \emph{aperiodic}.

-We assume in this section and the next one that the step set is aperiodic.
-Note that this is no major constraint as the asymptotics of walks with periodic steps can be deduced from the ones with aperiodic ones; see~\cite{BaWa2019}.
+Here and in the next section, we assume that the step set is aperiodic.
+Note that this is not a major constraint as the asymptotics of walks with periodic steps can be deduced from the ones with aperiodic ones; see~\cite{BaWa2019}.
 We call a lattice path a walk if it is unconstrained, and a bridge if it ends at zero, i.e., $\sum_{i=1}^n s_i = 0$.
 A \emph{return to zero} is a point in the path such that $\sum_{i=1}^k s_i =0$; see Figure~\ref{fig:returnstozerowalk}.

-Generalizing results from Feller~\cite[Problems 9--10]{Feller} and Barton~\cite[Discussion pp.~115]{SkellamShenton1957}, it was shown in~\cite[Section~3.2]{Wallner2020} that for drift $P'(1) = 0$ the law of the number of returns to zero follows a Rayleigh distribution for bridges, while it follows a half-normal distribution for walks.
-The proof utilized a general theorem on the singular structure of the generating functions.
-However, the situation is also amenable to Theorem~\ref{TheExtended} and we can give an alternative proof next.
+Generalizing results from Feller~\cite[Problems 9--10]{Feller} and Barton~\cite[Discussion p.~115]{SkellamShenton1957}, it was shown in~\cite[Section~3.2]{Wallner2020} that for drift $P'(1) = 0$ the law of the number of returns to zero follows a Rayleigh distribution for bridges, while it follows a half-normal distribution for walks.
+This result follows easily from our Theorem~\ref{TheExtended}.

 Let $w_{n,k}$ be the number of walks of length $n$ with $k$ returns to zero.
 The bivariate generating function of walks $W(z,u) = \sum_{n,k\geq0} w_{n,k} z^n u^k$ is given by